 Emotional causes are common, causing sweating on the palms, soles, axillae, and forehead at times of anxiety, excitement, anger, or fear.
 It may be due to a generalized stress-increased sympathetic outflow.
 Sweating is also common during exercise and in hot environments.
 Although such sweating is a normal response, patients with hyperhidrosis sweat excessively and under conditions that do not cause sweating in most people.

-Gustatory sweating occurs around the lips and mouth when ingesting foods and beverages that are spicy or hot in temperature.
-There is no known cause in most cases, but gustatory sweating can be increased in diabetic neuropathy, facial herpes zoster Herpes Zoster Herpes zoster is infection that results when varicella-zoster virus reactivates from its latent state in a posterior dorsal root ganglion.
+Gustatory sweating (sweating in response to or in anticipation of eating) can result from a number of causes; however, most often the cause is unknown.
+For example, sweating around the lips and mouth can occur when ingesting foods and beverages that are spicy or hot in temperature.
+Pathologic causes include diabetic neuropathy Diabetic Neuropathy In patients with diabetes mellitus, years of poorly controlled hyperglycemia lead to multiple, primarily vascular, complications that affect small vessels (microvascular), large vessels (macrovascular)... read more , facial herpes zoster Herpes Zoster Herpes zoster is infection that results when varicella-zoster virus reactivates from its latent state in a posterior dorsal root ganglion.
 Symptoms usually begin with pain along the affected... read more , cervical sympathetic ganglion invasion, central nervous system injury or disease, or parotid gland injury.
-In the case of parotid gland injury, surgery, infection, or trauma may disrupt parotid gland innervation and lead to regrowth of parotid parasympathetic fibers into sympathetic fibers innervating local sweat glands in skin where the injury took place, usually over the parotid gland.
-This condition is called Frey syndrome.
-Asymmetric sweating can be caused by a neurologic abnormality.
+Frey syndrome is a neurologic condition due to injury to or around the parotid glands resulting from surgery, infection, or trauma.
+Frey syndrome disrupts the auriculotemporal nerve, with subsequent inappropriate regeneration of parotid parasympathetic fibers into sympathetic fibers innervating local sweat glands in skin where the injury took place.
+As a result, the misplaced parasympathetic fibers (which normally cause salivation as a gustatory response) now instead trigger sympathetic fibers that cause (inappropriate) redness and sweating of the preauricular cheek.

 Generalized sweating involves most of the body.
-Although most cases are idiopathic, numerous conditions can be involved (see table Some Causes of Generalized Sweating Some Causes of Generalized Sweating Hyperhidrosis is excessive sweating, which can be focal or diffuse and has multiple causes.
-Sweating of the axillae, palms, and soles is most often a normal response due to stress, exercise... read more ).
+Although most cases are idiopathic, numerous conditions can be involved (see table Some Causes of Generalized Sweating Some Causes of Generalized Sweating ).

 Hyperhidrosis can be primary or secondary to an underlying medical condition.
 It is diagnosed by history and examination but can be confirmed with the iodine and starch test.
 For this test, iodine solution is applied to the affected area and allowed to dry.
 Cornstarch is then dusted on the area, which makes areas of sweating appear dark.
-Testing is necessary only to confirm foci of sweating (as in Frey syndrome, or to locate the area needing surgical or botulinum toxin treatment Hyperhidrosis is excessive sweating, which can be focal or diffuse and has multiple causes.
-Sweating of the axillae, palms, and soles is most often a normal response due to stress, exercise... read more ) or in a semiquantitative way when following the course of treatment.
+Testing is necessary only to confirm foci of sweating (as in Frey syndrome, or to locate the area needing surgical or botulinum toxin treatment Treatment ) or in a semiquantitative way when following the course of treatment.
 Asymmetry in the pattern of sweating suggests a neurologic cause.

 Laboratory tests to identify a cause of hyperhidrosis are guided by the patient's other symptoms and might include, for example, complete blood count to detect leukemia Overview of Leukemia Leukemia is a malignant condition involving the excess production of immature or abnormal leukocytes, which eventually suppresses the production of normal blood cells and results in symptoms... read more , serum glucose to detect diabetes Diabetes Mellitus (DM) Diabetes mellitus is impaired insulin secretion and variable degrees of peripheral insulin resistance leading to hyperglycemia.
 Early symptoms are related to hyperglycemia and include polydipsia... read more , and thyroid-stimulating hormone to screen for thyroid dysfunction.